 Previous Metcalf students have interned at the Pulitzer Center for Crisis Reporting, The New Republic, ABC News, CNN, Bloomberg, the University of Chicago Press, and the Hachette Book Group.

 In addition to paid internships through the Metcalf Program, Careers in Journalism and Creative Writing offers grants to fund unpaid internships with employers in journalism, media, creative writing, and related fields.
 Students can apply for funding to pursue internships that will provide mentorship and valuable professional experience.

 Careers in Journalism and Creative Writing offers career “treks” to connect students with employers in some of the world’s biggest media markets, including Chicago, New York, London, and Los Angeles.
-Recent treks have taken students to visit the BBC, NBC, Bloomberg, Ogilvy, Vice, FX, and Showtime.
+Recent treks have taken students to visit the BBC, NBC, Bloomberg, The Chicago Tribune, and Hachette Books.

 Stay up to date on events, programs, and job/internship opportunities by joining the listhost.
 Make sure to select "Careers in Arts, Culture, and Entertainment/Careers in Journalism and Creative Writing."